-August 2002 The Central Council for Education Report 'Establishment of a New System pertaining to the Quality Assurance of Universities' requested: the conducting of reviews of the existing approval system for establishment; and the introduction of a new third-party evaluation (certified evaluation and accreditation) system and corrective actions against universities failing to meet laws and regulations.
+August 2002 The Central Council for Education report 'Establishment of a New System pertaining to the Quality Assurance of Universities' requested reviews of the existing approval system for establishment as well as the introduction of a new third-party evaluation system (certified evaluation and accreditation) and corrective actions against universities failing to meet laws and regulations.

-November 2002 The Revised School Education Law brought forth the review of the approval system, the introduction of the certified evaluation and accreditation system, the development of regulations concerning corrective actions and of a professional graduate school system.
+November 2002 The Revised School Education Law mandated the review of the approval system, the introduction of the certified evaluation and accreditation system, and the development of regulations concerning corrective actions and of a professional graduate school system.
 (The certified evaluation and accreditation system was initiated in April 2004.)